ABS Jets

 ABS Jets is a business jet operator based in Prague, Czech Republic, and Bratislava, Slovak Republic.

 ABS Jets is a member of the European Business Aviation Association (EBAA), National Business Aviation Association (NBAA), and Russian Business Aviation Association (RBAA).
 It is certified as an Embraer Executive Aircraft Service Center.

 History

 The company was founded in June 2004 and started operating in December of the same year.
 It specializes in charter flights, sales organization, repairs and maintenance of aircraft, aviation management, and planning of route schedules in other airlines.
+In 2007, ABS Jets acquired the hangar at Prague Václav Havel Airport.